top of page

 Your teachers for this programme will be Sharon Mills MA CBT and Kate Ensor who is completing an MA in Mindfulness-Based Approaches at Bangor University.
 Between them they offer over 50 years’ experience of supporting individuals to access confidence, competence and inner well-being.

-You can read more here about Sharon and her work and intensive therapy retreats and learn about Kate's story and qualifications here.
+You can read more here about Sharon and her work and intensive therapy retreats and learn about why Kate is so passionate about MBCT in her blog or explore her qualifications here.

 “Mindfulness is a pause – the space between stimulus and response: that’s where choice lies.”